DandyLyons/DandyLyons.github.io/content/Blog/2 - Swift Generics Demystified - Part 1.md

 ---
-title: "Swift Generics Demystified - Part 1: Concrete/Soft Types"
 publish: true
 aliases:
+  - post-2
+title: "Swift Generics Demystified - Part 1: Concrete/Soft Types"
+tags:
+  - Series/Swift_Generics_Demystified
-  - post
+  - Swift/Generics
 ---

-In our last article, we learned about how the generics system is deeply integrated into Swift at practically every level.
+In our [[1- Swift Generics Demystified Prologue - Explicit, Implicit Types|last article]], we learned about how the generics system is deeply integrated into Swift at practically every level.
 This can give us magical features that help like *Type Inference* which makes our code easier to read and right, but it can also lead frustrating and confusing compile-time errors.
 Furthermore, most modern Swift libraries are filled with generic code, especially in Apple first-party frameworks such as **SwiftUI**, **Combine**, and the recently announced **SwiftData**.
-I hope that I've made a strong case that generics in Swift are simply too important to ignore.
+I hope that I've made a strong case that **generics in Swift are simply too important to ignore**.
 So without further ado, let's dive into generics, albeit with a slightly different approach than you might expect.

 ## Reading Generic Code
 You might expect an article on Swift Generics to start with writing generic code, and in fact [[#Suggested Articles on Swift Generics|many fantastic authors have already covered this quite well]].
 But perhaps a better approach would be to start with **reading** generic code.
 This is for a few reasons: